-Even if not abandoned, PCC wetlands, like isolated wetlands, that meet the state’s wetland delineation criteria (Chapter 173-22-080 WAC) are still regulated under the state’s Water Pollution Control Act (Chapter 90.48 RCW), the Shoreline Management Act, and the Growth Management Act.
+Even if not abandoned, PCC wetlands, like isolated wetlands that meet the state’s wetland delineation criteria, are still regulated under the state’s Water Pollution Control Act, the Shoreline Management Act, and the Growth Management Act.
 Conversion of a PCC wetland to non-agricultural use requires state and local approval.

-In 1994, the Departments of Agriculture, Interior, and Army and the EPA entered into a Memorandum of Agreement (MOA), Guidance on Conducting Wetland Determinations for the Food Security Act (FSA) and Section 404 of the Clean Water Act (CWA).
-The MOA was developed to streamline the wetland delineation process on agricultural lands, to promote consistency between the CWA and the FSA, and to provide predictability and simplification for U.S. Department of Agriculture program participants.
+In 1994, the United States Departments of Agriculture, Interior, and Army and the Environmental Protection Agency entered into a Memorandum of Agreement (MOA), Guidance on Conducting Wetland Determinations for the Food Security Act (FSA) and Section 404 of the Clean Water Act (CWA).
+The MOA was developed to streamline the wetland delineation process on agricultural lands, promote consistency between the CWA and the FSA, and provide predictability and simplification for U.S. Department of Agriculture program participants.